 8. Take a Hike Through Jacks Peak County Park

 Address: 25020 Jacks Peak Park Rd, Monterey, CA 93940

-If you’re looking for an invigorating yet easy outing into nature, one of the best things to do in Monterey, California, is a visit to Jacks Peak Park.
+If you’re looking for an invigorating yet easy outing into nature, one of the best things to do in Monterey is visit to Jacks Peak Park.
 The park is open, generally from 8 am to 5 pm in the winter and fall and until 7 pm in the spring and summer.

 Several miles of horseback riding trails and hiking trails, and the Skyline Self-Guided Nature Trail is an excellent way to see all the best natural features of the park.

 For dedicated hikers who want some fantastic views of the forests meeting the Pacific Ocean, options include the Jack’s Peak and Skyline Trail or the Lower Ridge, Rhus, and Coffeeberry loop.

 The Jack’s Peak trail is easy, and the Lower Ridge trail is moderately difficult.
 Several trails in the park are excellent for travelers with dogs since the trails are often just a mile or two long.

 Mornings are best for a relaxed walk with the family dog, but you may want to wait until the afternoon when the marine layer burns off to get the best views at the top of the park.